 “Um, Wednesday, I thought this was a listicle about a comic book movie.
 Why do you have to make this all political?”

 Shut up!
 People (mostly black and brown people) are suffering and being oppressed and all of us are complicit!
 The least you can do is read about it in this stupid comic book movie listicle.
-Then go donate some money to Sea-Watch, because people actually are drowning refugees on purpose.
-Like, nightmare, hellscape shit is happening to refugees at the very second that you’re reading this.
+Then go donate some money to charity, because nightmare, hellscape shit is happening to refugees at the very second that you’re reading this.

 Okay, now I’ll bring it back around.
 Spoilers Begin!
 Thor: Ragnarok ends with Asgard being destroyed in a fiery battle between Hela and some smoldering lava demon dude.
 It’s cool, though, because Thor and co. manage to get all the Asgardian civilians onto a big ‘ole spaceship and out of danger before everything goes boom.
 It’s not cool, though, because now the Asgardians have no home.
 At the end of the movie they’re all huddling on the ship, trying to decide what to do next, and Thor is like, “Let’s go to Earth!”
 Do you know what that makes the Asgardians?
 It makes them refugees!
 Through no fault of their own, their home was destroyed by violence.
 They had two choices: stay and die a terrible death or flee in the hopes of building a new life elsewhere.